William Stacy: Cherry Valley massacre, and prisoner of war

-As a ranking prisoner-of-war, Colonel Stacy was the subject of high-level correspondence and actions of General George Washington and other leaders of the Continental Army.
-During April 1780, General Lafayette, who fought with the Americans during the Revolution, hand-carried a letter from General William Heath to General Washington, describing a reported Loyalist and British strategy concerning Stacy.
-The strategy was to continue holding Colonel Stacy as a prisoner-of-war, and to use Stacy in a prisoner exchange, should Colonel Butler or another ranking Loyalist officer, Sir John Johnson, be captured by the Continental Army.
-During September 1780, General Washington attempted to arrange a prisoner exchange for Colonel Stacy, but was unsuccessful.
-On November 1, 1781, the General Assembly of Massachusetts passed a Resolve urging Governor John Hancock to encourage General Heath to pursue a prisoner exchange for Stacy.
+As a ranking prisoner-of-war, Stacy was the subject of high-level correspondence and actions of General George Washington and other leaders of the Continental Army.
+During April 1780, General Lafayette, who fought with the Americans during the Revolution, hand-carried a letter from General William Heath to Washington, describing a reported Loyalist and British strategy concerning Stacy.
+The strategy was to continue holding Stacy as a prisoner-of-war, and to use Stacy in a prisoner exchange, should Butler or another ranking Loyalist officer, Sir John Johnson, be captured by the Continental Army.
+During September 1780, Washington attempted to arrange a prisoner exchange for Stacy, but was unsuccessful.
+On November 1, 1781, the General Assembly of Massachusetts passed a Resolve urging Governor John Hancock to encourage Heath to pursue a prisoner exchange for Stacy.

-Colonel Stacy was not released from captivity until the end of the war, during August 1782.
-General Washington reportedly gave Stacy a gold snuff box as a personal memento after the war.
-William Stacy's nephew, Nathaniel Stacy, writes that his first memory of childhood was the return of Col. William Stacy to New Salem after the war.
+Stacy was not released from captivity until the end of the war, during August 1782.
+Washington reportedly gave Stacy a gold snuff box as a personal memento after the war.